Korkinho21/Korkinho21/README.md

 - 👋 Hi, I’m @Korkinho21.
-I'm a engineering student, currently on my last year.
+I'm a engineering student based in Valencia, currently on my last year.
 - 👀 I’m interested in everything that involves Physics/Math and so forth.
 Lately, I discovered Data Science and I think it is really interesting too.
 - 🌱 I’m currently learning to code in Python.
    I took part of a European Project to do my final degree thesis, my task was to create a model which simulates renewable energies generation, which was feeded from weather data.